nilakshi104/Apparel_Extraction/README.md

 ### Web API

-Using streamlit web application is developed and deployed to heroku.
-Everytime application is accessed, api request is sent to AWS EC2 instance where Trained Model is located.
-Image uploded by user in web app is sent to EC2 instance later processing is performed on image to output segmentation mask.
-This mask is returned as response to api request and is displayed in web application.
+Using streamlit web application is developed and deployed using heroku platform.
+Everytime application is accessed, api request is sent to AWS EC2 instance where Trained Model is stored.
+Image uploded by user in web app is sent to EC2 instance, later processing is performed on image to output segmentation mask.
+This mask is returned as response of api request and is displayed in web application.

 <p align="center">
 <img src="Images/api2.png" width=300/>